Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 - A valid Nedap Certificate (Tools4ever need to requests a certificate by Nedap to access the API)
 - Mapping between HR departments to Nedap Clients/Locations for determining the scope for the Nedap Provisioning roles
 - Mapping between HR Teams to Nedap Team/Employee for determining the scope for the Nedap Provisioning roles.
 - Determine the scope types that are required for the role assignments.
-The connector supports default ten scope possibilities.
+The connector supports default **ten scope possibilities**.
 The overview can be overwhelming to the customer in the entitlement overview.
 This means that there are ten entitlements created per Nedap Role.
 Please remove the entitlement types which not apply to your needs, by removing the code in the entitlement script.
 - The HelloID DataStorage must be enabled
 - An custom property on the HelloID contract with a combination of the employeeCode and EmploymentCode named: [custom.NedapOnsIdentificationNo]
 Example: